BetyMehide/IntelligentHeating/README.md

-# SmartHeating
+# IntelligentHeating
-This repository holds code for the smart heating project we created during winter quarter 2018 at the University of Washington as part of the Global Innovation Exchange course.
+This repository holds code for the smart heating sensor unit we created during winter quarter 2018 at the University of Washington as part of Global Innovation Exchange (GIX).

 ## Used Libraries
 - Adafruit DHT-sensor-library (used for the temperature and humidity sensor): https://github.com/adafruit/DHT-sensor-library